rndusr/torf/README.rst

 ------------

 I consider this project feature complete, but feel free to request new features or improvements.
-Bug reports are of course always welcome.
+Bug reports are always welcome, of course.

 License
 -------